 If our labor costs increase, we may not be able to raise rates to offset these increased costs.
 Because a significant percentage of our revenue consists of fixed, prospective payments, our ability to pass along increased labor costs is limited.
 In particular, if labor costs rise at an annual rate greater than our net annual consumer price index basket update from Medicare, our results of operations and cash flows will likely be adversely affected.
 Any union activity at our managed clinics that may occur in the future could contribute to increased labor costs.
 Certain proposed changes in federal labor laws and the National Labor Relations Board's modification of its election procedures could increase the likelihood of employee unionization attempts.
-Although none of our employees or the employees of the TOI PCs are currently represented by a collective bargaining agreement, to the extent a significant portion of our employee base unionizes, it is possible our labor costs could increase materially.
-Our failure to recruit and retain qualified management and medical personnel for the TOI PCs, or to control our collective labor costs, could have a material adverse effect on our business, prospects, results of operations and financial condition.
+Although none of our employees or the employees of the TOI PCs are currently represented by a collective bargaining agreement, to the extent a significant portion of our employee base unionizes, it is possible our labor costs, could have a material adverse effect on our business, prospects, results of operations and financial condition.